ocaml/opam/doc/pages/Usage.md

 ### opam init

-OPAM needs to initialize its internal state in a `~/.opam` directory to work.
+opam needs to initialize its internal state in a `~/.opam` directory to work.
-This command can also take care of installing a version of OCaml there if needed, using the `--comp VERSION` option.
+This command will also automatically pick a compiler to install, unless `--bare` has been specified.

-To operate as expected, some variables need to be set in your environment.
+To make your shell aware of what has been installed in opam, some variables need to be set in your environment.
 You will be prompted to update your configuration, and given instructions on how to proceed manually if you decline.

 ### opam update

-This command synchronizes OPAM's database with the package repositories.
+This command synchronizes opam's database with the package repositories.
 The lists of available packages and their details are stored into `~/.opam/repo/<name>`.
 Remember to run this regularly if you want to keep up-to-date, or if you are having trouble with a package.

+It will also update any packages that are bound to version-controlled sources.

 ### Looking up packages

 There are three useful commands for that:
-* `opam list` List installed packages, or packages matching a pattern
+* `opam list` List installed packages, or packages matching various selection criteria
 * `opam search` Search in package descriptions
 * `opam show` Print details on a given package.